Ant Financial's Yu'e Bao caps daily investment at $3,000

-BEIJING, Dec 7 (Reuters) - Ant Financial’s money market fund will cap the daily amount users can invest at 20,000 yuan ($3,023) from Friday, said Tianhong Asset Management Co Ltd, which manages the fund.
+BEIJING (Reuters) - Ant Financial’s money market fund will cap the daily amount users can invest at 20,000 yuan ($3,000) from Friday, said Tianhong Asset Management Co Ltd, which manages the fund.

 Ant Financial is the payment affiliate of Alibaba Group Holding Ltd.

+Earlier this month, it circulated new rules barring online micro-lenders from operating without proper licensing.

+Online lending and wealth management tools have flourished in China, where mobile payments are popular and regulation has historically been relaxed.

-Set up in 2013, Yu‘e Bao is one of the biggest money market funds in the world. ($1 = 6.6152 Chinese yuan renminbi) (Reporting by Cate Cadell; Editing by Susan Fenton)
+Set up in 2013, Yu‘e Bao is now one of the biggest money market funds in the world, and is integrated with Ant Financial’s payment app Alipay.

+The fund is targeted at individual investors and earlier this year Ant Financial said the average consumer invested roughly 3,800 yuan in the fund.